working-group-two/engineering-blog/pages/blog/_posts/2020-05-18-formatting-erlang.md

 author: <a href="https://www.linkedin.com/in/sebastian-weddmark-olsson/">Sebastian Weddmark Olsson</a>
 ---

-I've looked into different formatters for Erlang and there are some options.
-The main two alternatives being `steamroller` and `rebar3_format`. `steamroller` is slow, which one could have imageined by its name. `rebar3_format` have issues with macros due to underlying dependencies.

-I've also briefly looked into an Erlang linter called `elvis`.
+There are many different Erlang formatters, and as a hack day project I investigated which options exist for us at Working Group Two.
+There are two main alternatives, but sadly both have problems.
+I've also briefly looked at an Erlang linter.

 # Background